fangq/mmc/mmc/trunk/README.txt

-  make omp  # this compiles an OpenMP multi-threaded binary make prof # this makes a binary to produce profiling info for gprof make sse  # this uses SSE4 optimized subroutines for vector operations make      # this produces an non-optimized binary with debugging symbols
+  make omp  # this compiles an OpenMP multi-threaded binary make prof # this makes a binary to produce profiling info for gprof make sse  # this uses SSE4 optimized subroutines for vector operations make ssemath  # this uses SSE4 for both vector operations and math fun make      # this produces an non-optimized binary with debugging symbols

-If you append "-f makefile_log" at the end of any of the above make commands, you will create an executable named mmc_log, which uses a Logistic-Lattice RNG instead of the 48bit POSIX RNG.
+If you append "-f makefile_sfmt" at the end of any of the above make commands, you will create an executable named mmc_sfmt, which uses a MT19937 RNG instead of the 48bit POSIX RNG.

 You should be able to compile the code with Intel C++ compiler, AMD C compiler or LLVM.
 If you see any error message, please